 Between 2018 and 2020, Massachusetts, Minnesota, New Jersey, and New Mexico enacted comprehensive legislation on isolation in prison.
-The 2018 Massachusetts statute defined restrictive housing as "a housing placement where a prisoner is confined to a cell for more than 22 hours per day," and mandated that "[a] prisoner shall not be held in restrictive housing to protect the prisoner from harm by others for more than 72 hours," unless specified conditions apply.37 When such conditions apply to permit separation of a prisoner from general population for that prisoner's safety, appropriate housing must afford the prisoner "approximately the same conditions, privileges, amenities and opportunities as in general population."38
+The 2018 Massachusetts statute defined restrictive housing as "a housing placement where a prisoner is confined to a cell for more than 22 hours per day," and mandated that "[a] prisoner shall not be held in restrictive housing to protect the prisoner from harm by others for more than 72 hours," unless specified conditions apply.
+When such conditions apply to permit separation of a prisoner from general population for that prisoner's safety, appropriate housing must afford the prisoner "approximately the same conditions, privileges, amenities and opportunities as in general population."
+Between the same conditions apply to permit separation of a prisoner from general population afford the prisoner privileges, amenities and opportunities as in general population."

-The statute also required a mental health screening before any individual can be placed in restrictive housing and prohibited placement of people with serious mental illnesses in restrictive housing.39 The statute prohibited the placement of other categories of people in restrictive housing, including anyone who is pregnant or who has a permanent physical disability40 as well as youth held in Department of Youth Services facilities.41 In addition, Regular reviews with written reports were required for every person held in restrictive housing.42 In addition, the statute required access to programming for all individuals held in restrictive housing for over 60 days.43
+The statute also required a mental health screening before any individual can be placed in restrictive housing and prohibited placement of people with serious mental illnesses in restrictive housing.
+The statute prohibited the placement of other categories of people in restrictive housing, including anyone who is pregnant or who has a permanent physical disability as well as youth held in Department of Youth Services facilities.
+In addition, Regular reviews with written reports were required for every person held in restrictive housing.
+In addition, the statute required access to programming for all individuals held in restrictive housing for over 60 days.